apaluya/tc-camp-api-workshop/docs-as-code.md

 ## CI/CD

-_Continuous integration/continuous delivery_ is now a common way to manage, test, build, and delivery software... and increasing doc as well.
+_Continuous integration/continuous delivery_ is now a common way to manage, test, build, and deliver software... and increasingly doc as well.

 ## Doc in a CI/CD Workflow